Foliar feed for grassland

 - No fertiliser

-The performance of each plot will be measured in terms of:
+The performance of each plot was measured in terms of:

 - Dry matter yield